ErpNetDocs/winclient/introduction/keyboard-shortcuts.md

 ---
 # Keyboard shortcuts

-The current topic contains a list with the keyboard shortcuts which can be used for performing special operations in the Windows client.
+The current topic contains a list with the keyboard shortcuts which can be used for performing special operations in the *Windows client*.

 | **Shortcut**       | Operation                                                    |
 | :----------------- | :----------------------------------------------------------- |